Murder of Shanda Sharer: Abduction

-Sharer's father and stepmother had gone to bed and allowed Sharer to stay downstairs to watch television.
-Rippey told Sharer that Heavrin was still at the Witch's Castle.
+Sharer's father and stepmother had gone to bed while the 12-year-old stayed downstairs to watch television.
+When Sharer opened the door to Rippey and Tackett, Rippey told Sharer that Heavrin was still at the Witch's Castle.
 Sharer was reluctant to go with them, yet agreed after changing her clothes.
 As they got in the car, Rippey began asking Sharer questions about her relationship with Heavrin.
-Loveless then sprang out from the back seat, put the knife to Sharer's throat and began interrogating her about her sexual relationship with Heavrin.
+Loveless then sprang out from the back seat, held the knife to Sharer's throat, and began interrogating Sharer about her sexual relationship with Heavrin.
 They drove towards Utica and the Witch's Castle.
-Tackett told the girls that a local legend said the house was once a castle owned by nine witches and that the townspeople burned down the house to get rid of the witches, leaving a small stone house in its place.
+Tackett told the other girls that a local legend said the house was once a castle owned by nine witches, and that the townspeople burned it down to get rid of the witches, leaving a small stone house in its place.

-At the Witch's Castle, they took a sobbing Sharer inside and bound her arms and legs with rope.
-There, Loveless taunted her, saying that she had pretty hair and wondered how pretty she would look if they were to cut it off, which frightened Sharer even more.
-Loveless began taking off Sharer's rings and handing them to the girls.
-At some point, Rippey took Sharer's Mickey Mouse watch and danced to the tune it played.
-Tackett further taunted Sharer, claiming that the Witch's Castle was filled with human remains and Sharer's would be next.
-To further threaten Sharer, Tackett then retrieved a shirt with a smiley design from the car and lit it on fire, but immediately feared that the fire would be spotted by passing cars, so the girls left with Sharer.
+At the Witch's Castle, the kidnappers took a sobbing Sharer inside and bound her arms and legs with rope.
+There, Loveless taunted Sharer, saying Sharer had "pretty hair" and talking about cutting it, which frightened Sharer even more.
+Loveless began taking off Sharer's rings and handing them to the other teenagers.
+Rippey took Sharer's Mickey Mouse watch and danced to the tune it played.
+Tackett further taunted Sharer, claiming that the Witch's Castle was filled with human remains and saying Sharer's would be put there.
+To further threaten Sharer, Tackett then retrieved a shirt with a smiley design from the car and lit it on fire, but immediately feared that the fire would be spotted by passing cars, so the kidnappers took Sharer back inside the car and drove off.

-During the car ride, Sharer continued begging them to take her back home.
+During the car ride, Sharer continued begging her kidnappers to take her back home.
 Eventually, they became lost, so they stopped at a gas station and covered Sharer in a blanket.
 While Tackett went inside to ask for directions, Lawrence called a boy she knew in Louisville and chatted for several minutes to ease her worries, but did not mention Sharer's abduction.
-They returned to the car, but became lost again and pulled up to another gas station.
+They returned to the car but got lost again and pulled into another gas station.
 There, Lawrence and Rippey spotted a couple of boys and talked to them before once again getting back into the car and leaving, arriving some time later at the edge of some woods near Tackett's home in Madison.